-We expect to list our common shares on the New York Stock Exchange under the trading symbol "HLF".
+Our common shares have been approved for listing on the New York Stock Exchange under the trading symbol "HLF", subject to official notice of issuance.

 Prohibited Sale of Securities under Cayman Islands Law

 An exempted company such as us that is not listed on the Cayman Islands Stock Exchange is prohibited from making any invitations to the public in the Cayman Islands to subscribe for any of its securities.